 PRESS RELEASE for US 17 Corridor Study

-The Grand Strand Area Transportation Study (GSATS) encourages citizens to get involved in a newly initiated US 17 Corridor Study in Georgetown County.
+The Grand Strand Area Transportation Study (GSATS) encourages citizens to get involved in the ongoing US 17 Corridor Study in Georgetown County.
 The US 17 Corridor in Georgetown County currently carries an average of 35,000 vehicles per day.
 This area has experienced significant growth which has led to increased congestion and safety concerns along the corridor.

 NCDOT and SCDOT invite you to provide input on this project via NCDOT’s online public engagement platform “PublicInput.com”.
 You can access the site by visiting ncdot.publicinput.com and scrolling down to Carolina Bays Parkway Extension, or directly via this link: https://ncdot.publicinput.com/2518/.